Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Introduction

-This study contributes to the literature in the following three ways.
+Given these advantages, this study's contributions to the literature can be highlighted in the following three ways.
 First, it adds evidence on the long-term health impacts of fetal earthquake exposure.
-Previous studies have documented the adverse effects of fetal earthquake exposure on pregnancy outcomes such as low birth weight (Glynn et al.~2001; Torche 2011; Kim, Carruthers, and Harris 2017).
-However, limited evidence is available on the lasting effects of fetal earthquake exposure on later-life health.\footnote{\setstretch{0.84}One exception is Caruso and Miller (2015), who test the link between fetal exposure to the Ancash Earthquake of 1970 and self-reported disability status in adulthood, showing little evidence on such a link in modern Peru.} This study bridges this gap by examining the adverse effects of fetal earthquake exposure on the development and diseases of the juvenile population.
-It is the first to show the long-term human costs of the earthquake of 1923, given that previous studies have predominantly analyzed its impacts on industries and market functions (Imaizumi, Ito, and Okazaki~2016; Hunter and Ogasawara 2019; Okazaki, Okubo, and Strobl~2019).
+Previous studies have documented the adverse effects of fetal earthquake exposure on pregnancy outcomes such as low birth weight.\footnote{\setstretch{0.84} Glynn et al., `When'; Torche, `The effect'; Kim, `Maternal'.} However, limited evidence is available on the lasting effects of fetal earthquake exposure on later-life health.\footnote{\setstretch{0.84}One exception is Caruso and Miller, `Long', who test the link between fetal exposure to the Ancash Earthquake of 1970 and self-reported disability status in adulthood, showing little evidence on such a link in modern Peru.} This study bridges this gap by examining the adverse effects of fetal earthquake exposure on the development and diseases of the juvenile population.
+It is the first to show the long-term human costs of the earthquake of 1923 that resulted in an unprecedented shock to the Japanese economy, given that previous studies have predominantly analyzed its impacts on industries and market functions.\footnote{A couple of studies investigate the effects on the spatio-temporal distribution of the industries and the creative destruction mechanism in the vicinity of Tokyo (Imaizumi et al., `Impact'; Okazaki et al., `Creative'), whereas another study investigates the convergence of prices in the cities after the earthquake (Hunter and Ogasawara, `Price').}